ARCTraining/hpc2-software/book/course/containers.md

 $ module add apptainer

 # Download a simple container
-$ singularity pull docker://godlovedc/lolcow
+$ apptainer pull docker://godlovedc/lolcow

 # Run it
-$ singularity run lolcow_latest.sif
+$ apptainer run lolcow_latest.sif
 INFO:    Using cached SIF image
  _________________________________________
 / This night methinks is but the daylight \